vacoa/zero/README.md

 ## II.
 Setup

 This version of *Zero* has been tested with Raspbian Stretch (Desktop version 2018-06-27 release).
 The steps described below correspond to the headless installation mode (without screen) with an ethernet connection to your home network.
 The Raspbian OS is flashed on the mirco SD card from a Windows computer with internet connection and micro SD card reader.
+To use the different modules base on Google APIs, you should have a Google account.

 ### Install Raspbian, setup SSH and VNC